 One major drawback is the penalties you will incur when taking out some of the cash on the policy early.
 There will be a percentage penalty fee for the policy, as most policies will have it written in the contract that money cannot be withdrawn for “X” number of years.

 Another thing to consider when deciding to withdraw cash from the policy is whether your age will have any impact on the amount of the penalty, as some policies can also apply extra fees if money is withdrawn before a certain age minimum.

 After that term has passed you can withdraw money without a penalty from the insurance company, but there will still be income tax fees applied to the withdrawal.

 As previously mentioned, if you make a withdrawal on your policy it will be subject to income tax fees.
 The only time you will not have to deal with these fees would be if the cash value of the policy goes toward your long-term health care.

 To avoid these types of penalties altogether the best option would be to simply not touch the cash in the policy at all unless your health is at risk.

 How can you determine if single premium life insurance is what your family needs for the future?
 Let’s recap some of the good and bad about this type of insurance:

 Only one payment is needed

 Penalties may reduce the policy value

 Do you have more questions about single premium life insurance?
-If so contact us today about receiving a quote!
+Contact us today!